monsoonmaelstrom/book2/book2.md

 The next morning Lisette finds me standing behind Lewis.
 I immediately realize she’s there, but say nothing.
 One minute turns into five.
 Then ten.
 Twenty.

 “What are these markings on the chart?”
-I ask Lewis pointing to an area between the coast of the continent and Kebdain, a large island that’s probably close to a fifteenth the size of the continent.
+I ask Lewis, pointing to an area between the coast of the continent and Kebdain, a large island that’s probably close to a fifteenth the size of the continent.

 Lewis glances over to see what I’m pointing at.
 “Currents meet there.
 There’s a cold current flowing south and a warm one moving north east.
 Makes the area dangerous.”